Deflection, Defined & Measured

 Forget Perfect Measurement and Start Monitoring Trends

 No deflection definition will ever be perfect.
-But the faster an organization agrees on a reasonable definition, the quicker they can start monitoring the trends, refining the definition, and most importantly: implementing improvements.
+But the faster an organization agrees on a reasonable definition, the quicker it can start monitoring the trends, refining the definition, and most importantly: implementing improvements.

 Beware of True But Useless Facts